ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 ###### Example - Join with Table
-In the following query, we are performing a join operation between the event stream and table.
+In the following query, we perform a join operation between the event stream and table.
 Whenever an order event is published to `orderStream`, it is matched against the `itemStockTable` through the `queryItemTable` function.
 If there is a match, an alert event is published to `oredrAlertStream`.

 ```ballerina